Legislative Reform Programme (“LRP”)

 Please note that the Regulated Individual & Regulated Functions slide (Slide 4) has been updated following changes to the Bill in a letter of amendment (both the Bill and the letter of amendment were passed by Parliament in July 2019).
 The change converts the Schedule 15 list of functions (previously a proposed list of examples of significant influence functions) into an additional list of regulated functions that are mandatory, but limited to certain sectors.
 Unlike the other regulated functions, these can be waived by the GFSC and will only apply if relevant to the regulated activity of the firm.
 Non-executive directors, who were previously listed on the Schedule 15, have now been removed and will only require pre-approval if they perform one of the specified regulated functions.
 The significant influence definition has also been changed, making it clearer in terms of who it would apply to.

-A consolidated Bill, including the amendments mentioned, will be published in due course.
+A consolidated Bill, including the amendments mentioned, is available here.

 Key features of the LRP